max-kk/ajax-login-registration-modal-popup/readme.txt

 == Description ==

-Easy to integrate modal with Login and Registration features.
+Easy to integrate modal with Login and Registration features + inline form using shortcode.
 Compatible with any theme.

 [DEMO >>](https://demo.maxim-kaminsky.com/lrm/)